Mapuche uprising of 1655: Parliament of Boroa

 Mapuches would have been unhappy with the terms of the Parliament of Boroa signed on January 24, 1651.
-Almost everything agreed then was in favour of the Spanish, including prohibition for the Mapuche to wear weapons unless the Spanish ask them to do so.
+Almost everything agreed then was in favour of the Spanish, including prohibition for the Mapuche to wear weapons unless the Spanish asked them to do so.
 Peace was first compromised only two months later by a new episode in the Spanish–Cunco conflict.
 Jesuit fathers Diego de Rosales and Juan de Moscoso wrote to Governor of Chile Antonio de Acuña Cabrera that renewing warfare on the Cuncos would evaporate gains obtained at Boroa.
 While the Spanish sent initially some minor punitive expeditions against the Cunco through this conflict the Spanish found that tribes that had pledged to come to their aid in war declined to join Spanish forces.

 Spanish–Cunco conflict

 The Cuncos, a peripheral southern Mapuche group, had a long history of conflict with the Spanish.
 Cuncos had previously forced the Spanish to abandon the city of Osorno in October 1602.
 The Cuncos were not present at the Parliament of Boroa.
 In March 1651, a Spanish ship was about to arrive to the newly re-established Spanish exclave of Valdivia when storms pushed the ship south into Cunco lands where it wrecked.
-The ship carried important supplies and salaries from the Real Situado which the Concos seized.
+The ship carried important supplies and salaries from the Real Situado which the Cuncos seized.
 Two punitive expeditions were assembled to advance on Cunco lands, one from Valdivia in the north and one from Carelmapu in the south.
 Governor of Valdivia Diego González Montero advanced south with his forces but soon encountered natives who were indifferent and even misled him.
 His troops ran out of supplies and had to return to Valdivia.
 Captain Ignacio Carrera Yturgoyen who advanced north from Carelmapu reached the site of the old city of Osorno.
 There he was approached by Huilliches who handed over three suspects who were killed.
 After this, the expedition of Carrera Iturgoyen returned south.
 The loot was never recovered despite the Spanish searching for the wreck.
 Overall the Spanish military was dissatisfied with the results.